Table of Contents Show

-The Federal Style 1800-1835
+The Federal Style 1800-1835The Federal Style 1800-1835

 by Eden, Janine, and Jim, on Flickr

-The Greek Revival Style 1830-1850
+The Greek Revival Style 1830-1850The Greek Revival Style 1830-1850

 Distinguished by bold architectural details while incorporating Greek motifs as part of the design, this style townhouse has three or three and a half stories with a basement and sometimes an attic.
-Elements you’ll find include stone window lintels and sills, wood dentil cornices, six-over-nine windows on the ground floor, and wood paneled front door with sidelights.
+Elements you’ll find include stone window lintels and sills, wood dentil cornices, six over nine windows on the ground floor, and a wood-paneled front door with sidelights.

 by Gea Elika, on Flickr

-The Italianate Style 1840-1870
+The Italianate Style 1840-1870The Italianate Style 1840-1870

-Characterized by wide, high stoops, embellished cast-iron handrails, balusters, and newel posts, two-to-four story Italianate Style homes will be the majority of “brownstones” (row houses covered in brownstone, but not other townhouses) in the Chelsea Historic District, Greenwich Village, Upper East Side, Harlem, and the Gramercy neighborhood.
+Characterized by wide, high stoops, embellished cast-iron handrails, balusters, and newel posts, two-to-four story Italianate Style homes will be the majority of “brownstones” (row houses covered in a brownstone, but not other townhouses) in the Chelsea Historic District, Greenwich Village, Upper East Side, Harlem, and the Gramercy neighborhood.

-The Second Empire Style 1860-1875
+The Second Empire Style 1860-1875The Second Empire Style 1860-1875

 Wander around Harlem, and you’ll find your share of brownstones built in the Second Empire style.
-Details will be similar to those of the Italianate period; homes will be three to five stories high with wide stoops and some will feature mansard roofs.
+Details will be similar to those of the Italianate period; homes will be three to five stories high with wide stoops, and some will feature mansard roofs.
 Ornate newel posts, doorways with stone pilasters, and decorative facades are typical.
 Roam on Lenox Avenue to get a sampling of this style.

-The Queen Anne Style 1870-1890
+The Queen Anne Style 1870-1890The Queen Anne Style 1870-1890

-The Beaux-Arts Style 1890-1920
+The Beaux-Arts Style 1890-1920The Beaux-Arts Style 1890-1920

 Symmetry is one dominant element of the Beaux-Arts style.
 New York City Townhouses are most likely five stories, complete with mansard roofs and dormers, limestone or brick façade, with little or no stoop.
-The front door on a Beaux-Arts style row house would probably be one or two steps above the sidewalk while the parlor floor is typically the second floor, boasting large windows and balconies.
+The front door on a Beaux-Arts-style row house would probably be one or two steps above the sidewalk, while the parlor floor is typically the second floor, boasting large windows and balconies.